2026 UCI Women's World Tour: Events

+2026 UCI Women's WorldTeams

+The fourteen Women's WorldTeams were automatically invited to compete in events.

 Changes for 2026

-The UCI will award more ranking points to the week long stage races (Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina) and cycling monuments than other stage or one-day races in the Tour, thereby elevating those races in status.
+The UCI are awarding more ranking points to the week long stage races (Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina) and cycling monuments than other stage or one-day races in the Tour, thereby elevating those races in status.

-The participation allowance paid by race organisers paid to WorldTour teams will increase by 20% to support travel costs, with organisers of stage races also required to pay for more hotel rooms per team.
+The participation allowance paid by race organisers paid to teams has increased by 20% to support travel costs, with organisers of stage races also required to pay for more hotel rooms per team.
 Safety requirements for races has also increased, with standards regarding feed and waste, team vehicles on the course and checking for technological fraud.

+For the first time, WorldTeams are required to compete in the majority of World Tour races, with an obligation to compete in all three Grand Tours (La Vuelta Femenina, Giro d'Italia Women, Tour de France Femmes).